MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

     - hybrid
 ---

-# Azure Well-Architected Framework perspective on Azure Stack HCI
+# Azure Well-Architected Framework perspective on Azure Local

-Azure Stack HCI is a hyperconverged infrastructure (HCI) platform that provides local storage, network resources, and compute resources.
-You can use Azure Stack HCI to create and manage Windows and Linux virtual machines (VMs), Kubernetes clusters for containerized workloads, and other Azure Arc-enabled services.
+Azure Local is a hyperconverged infrastructure (HCI) platform that provides local storage, network resources, and compute resources.
+You can use Azure Local to create and manage Windows and Linux virtual machines (VMs), Kubernetes clusters for containerized workloads, and other Azure Arc-enabled services.
 The platform uses Azure for streamlined deployment and management, which provides a unified and consistent management experience through Azure Arc.
-You can use Azure Stack HCI and Azure Arc capabilities to keep business systems and application data on-premises to address data sovereignty, regulation and compliance, and latency requirements.
+You can use Azure Local and Azure Arc capabilities to keep business systems and application data on-premises to address data sovereignty, regulation and compliance, and latency requirements.

-This article assumes you have an understanding of hybrid systems and have working knowledge of Azure Stack HCI.
+This article assumes you have an understanding of hybrid systems and have working knowledge of Azure Local.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).

 > [!IMPORTANT]
 >